socketstream/socketstream/CONTRIBUTING.md

 * Make sure your changes passed the tests:
 ```
-grunt
+npm test
+npm cover-test
 ```

-* Commit your changes with descriptive commit message, please describe what you have done as detailed as possible
+* Commit your changes with a descriptive commit message, please describe what you have done as detailed as possible
 ```
 git add -A
 git commit